Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Conclusions

-In this paper, we have proposed an interpretable GNN architecture called SANEpool (Self-Attention based Node and Edge pool) to predict the synergy score of drug combinations and to investigate the underlying mechanism of the synergy (MoS) by detecting salient molecular sub-networks.
+In this paper, we have proposed an interpretable GNN architecture called SANEpool (self-attention-based node and edge pool) to predict the synergy score of drug combinations and to investigate the underlying mechanism of the synergy (MoS) by detecting salient molecular sub-networks.
 For each cell line and each drug combination, SANEpool can detect a specific sub-network, and SANEpool evaluates the contribution of each gene to synergic drug combinations based on all detected (cell-line-based) sub-networks.
-Hence, cell-line specific essential signaling gene targets are identified by SANEpool.
-Furthermore, our observation also indicates that most synergistic drug combinations inhibites the core signaling network detected by SANEpool.
+Hence, cell-line-specific essential signaling gene targets are identified by SANEpool.
+Furthermore, our observation also indicates that most synergistic drug combinations inhibit the core signaling network detected by SANEpool.
 The current work is limited by the number of drug combinations and cell lines.
-In the future work, more drug combinations datasets with multi-omic data will be integrated to uncover the mechanism of the synergy of effective drug combinations.
+In future work, more drug combination datasets with multi-omic data will be integrated to uncover the mechanism of the synergy of effective drug combinations.